-This page features Intelligent Investing’s daily updates of the US stock market, mostly focused on the S&P500, made public three to five days after being sent out to Premium Members.
+This page features Intelligent Investing’s daily updates of the US stock market, mostly focused on the S&P500, made public by being posted here three to five days AFTER being sent out to Premium Members.
 To become a Premium Member, please subscribe here.
 Subscription includes access to one of the best, detailed, up-to-date technical analyses of most US indices, commodities, and many individual stocks you’ll find.